neilmayhew/cliff/README.md

 ![Example trajectories](test-output/cliff.svg)

-The blue curve is the optimum one, and we can see that it starts off at an angle noticeably less than 45°.
-The green curves all start off at a greater angle, and would travel further on flat ground, but soon drop away below the blue curve.
-In contrast, the red curves start off at a lesser angle, and stay below the blue curve until after the desired height has been reached.
+The green curve is the optimum one, and we can see that it starts off at an angle noticeably less than 45°.
+The blue curves all start off at a greater angle, and would travel further on flat ground, but soon drop away below the green curve.
+In contrast, the red curves start off at a lesser angle, and stay below the green curve until after the desired height has been reached.

 ### Algebraic Answer